discount helmetGet 10% discount for your Business Get in Touch

 How Can I Apply for the Temporary SST Card?

-To apply for the Temporary SST Card, visit the NYC SST page and select the NYC SST 30 Hour Program.
-After enrolling, OSHA Training School will require some documents, which you will need to email us to process your Temporary SST card.
+To apply for a Temporary SST Card, visit the NYC SST page and select either the NYC SST 10-Hour or NYC SST 30-Hour Program, depending on your OSHA card.
+After enrolling, OSHA Training School will require some documents from you, which you will need to email to us so we can process your Temporary SST Card.

 If you have questions or need assistance, contact us anytime.
 We’re available 24/7.
 Call us at 815-846-0348 or start a Live Chat for quick support.